Chris-ongg/PetMart_Golang/README.md

 # PET's MART (Golang Server)

 ## Introduction
-This is a code repository for a personal fullstack project on ReactJS eCommerce web Pet Shop application.
+This is a code repository for a personal project to create an eCommerce web Pet products store.

 The project implement a complete sample pattern for a real-life eCommerce web application including user login/logout, registration, landing page design, account information and shopping cart and store checkout flow.